alexandraleah/alexandraleah.github.io/README.md

 # alexandraleah.github.io

-A portfolio showcasing my work using bootstrap and adapted from w3schools bootstrap theme.
+A portfolio showcasing my work.
+Adapted from a W3School Bootstrap theme.